 The variegated form, Petasites japonicus var.
 The Gigausus ‘ Variegata ‘ is especially striking, with fragrant flowers and 3-foot-wide white-edged leaves.

 Butterbur likes very rich and moist soil in partial to full shade.
 However, it is not for everyone; it tends to spread aggressively on wet soils, which may not be a problem if you have to fill a damp, shady spot.

 It is said of perennials that in the first year they sleep, in the second they crawl, in the third they jump.
 But most of the plants mentioned here take less than three years to show their stuff.

 Prepare the soil with generous additions of compost, cover with a little composted compost, water until it settles, and drift away.
 These plants will live big in no time, adding architecture and texture variations to your garden.

-The foalfoot sweet, sometimes called Butterbur is a plant very desirable large leaves that originated in Japan and is also found in nature in Korea and China.
+The foalfoot sweet, sometimes called Butterbur is a plant with very desirable large green leaves that originated in Japan and is also found in nature in Korea and China.

 It is hardy to Zone 5 (there are reports of resistance to Zone 3), and in the spring, crowned raceme flowers emerge before the impressive foliage.

 The Coltsfoot fresh is best when grown in shade partial complete with floor always wet.
 It will wilt in full sun unless it is excessively wet.
 It is an excellent coast for large lagoons or swamps and can spread voraciously in the right conditions.
 To control the invasion of the rhizome, it can be placed on the ground in a large pot.